Foreign Language and Area Studies (FLAS) Fellowships - Undergraduate

 Academic Year: April 22, 2018 (pending availability of funds)

-The Latin American and Caribbean Studies Institute is pleased to announce its Summer 2018 competition for FLAS Fellowships.
+The Latin American and Caribbean Studies Institute is pleased to announce its Academic Year 2018-19 competition for FLAS Fellowships.
 FLAS Fellowships are authorized under Title VI of the Higher Education Act and are administered by the United States Department of Education.
 The purpose of the FLAS Fellowship program is: “To assist in the development of knowledge, resources, and trained personnel for modern foreign language and area studies, to stimulate the attainment of foreign language acquisition and fluency, and to develop a pool of international experts to meet national needs.”

 LACSI will award FLAS Fellowships to a limited number of undergraduate students for an intensive program of language study in Quechua at the intermediate or advanced level and Portuguese at the intermediate, and advanced levels (2000 level and above), or for a Less Commonly Taught Language of Latin America at the intermediate level or higher